-If you are considering running for state office, this site will serve as a helpful guide.
+If you are considering running for state office as a state representative or state senator, this site will serve as a helpful guide.

 Before you decide to run, check the qualifications for office.
 Details on ballot qualifications can be found in each state’s constitution, under the Legislative article.
 States generally require candidates to be U.S. citizens.
 This rule applies to most elected offices, even local ones.

 At a minimum, you must be a registered voter in the geographical area in which you are running.
 There will also be minimum age, residency or experience qualifications.
 For example, to run for a New York State Senator or New York State Assembly position, you must be a resident of the state for 5 years and resident of the district for 12 months immediately preceding the election.

 Once you determine what office you want to run for, you should decide what issues you will base your campaign.
 You may want to focus on legislative issues such as education, healthcare and other issues that have a statewide impact.
 Contact your local party office for support and information on the election process.

 Money and fundraising is always an issue in politics

 Begin to identify sources where you will raise initial seed many for the campaign.
 This could include family, friends or related interest groups.
 Having a track record of involvement in your community is the best way to make contacts and get yourself known.
 To get others to invest in your campaign, you need to convince others that you are capable of holding state office and, more importantly, capable of winning the election.

 For state elections, candidates cannot do this themselves.
 A campaign manager will help you define your issues, coordinate raising funds, organizing volunteers, and handle the media.

 They can manage campaigns, coordinate fundraising activities, carry out public opinion polls and provide advice and direction.
 Political consultants can be a valuable asset for state candidates.